PREFERRED STOCKS AND SENIOR SECURITIES. PART I.

-Participatory preferred shares provide an additional profit guarantee to shareholders with some condition: they guarantee additional dividends if the issuing company meets certain predetermined profit target, and those shareholders who bought participatory shares receive dividend payments above the normal fixed rate.
+Participatory preferred shares provide an additional profit guarantee to shareholders with some conditions: they guarantee additional dividends if the issuing company meets a certain predetermined profit target, and those shareholders who bought participatory shares receive dividend payments above the normal fixed rate.

 "Fixed to Floating" Rate Issues

-They are issued with a fixed rate that typically lasts 5 years (a few 10 years) and then they go to floating rate.
-The rate then typically is 3 month libor plus a stated rate.
+They are issued with a fixed rate that typically lasts 5 years (a few 10 years) and then they go to the floating rate.
+The rate then typically is 3 months LIBOR plus a stated rate.

 "Floating" Rate Preferred Issues

-The last few years, most fixed to floating rate preferred are trading higher after issuance.
-This is because we are now in a interest tightening phase and income investors are trying to assure their future income stream by capturing potential higher floating rate coupons in the future.
+In the last few years, most fixed to floating rate preferred are trading higher after issuance.
+This is because we are now in an interest tightening phase and income investors are trying to assure their future income stream by capturing potential higher floating rate coupons in the future.